MarketSquare/DbBot/README.md

             test_status.status == "FAIL"
             GROUP BY tests.name;

-Please note that when the database is initialized, no indices are created by DbBot.
+Please note that when database is initialized, no indices are created by DbBot.
-This is to not slow down the inserts.
-You might want to add some indices to the database by hand afterwards to speed up certain queries in your own scripts.
+This is to avoid slowing down the inserts.
+You might want to add indices to the database by hand to speed up certain queries in your own scripts.

-For information about database schema, see 'doc/robot_database.md'.
+For information about the database schema, see 'doc/robot_database.md'.

 Directory structure